mathieuprog/graphql-light/README.md

 });
 ```

-This allows to avoid fetching what has been previously fetched.
+Not only does this allow chaining on nested entities' properties, it also allows to avoid fetching what has been previously fetched.
 If the authors have been previously fetched, we now just specify that the authorId on an Article points to an Author.
 In the result of the query, a field `author` is added alongside the field `authorId`.

 It is assumed that the Author with id `authorId` has already been stored in the cache by a previous query.
 If that is not the case, you may add a callback to the query to handle missing references: